Swift Loans Australia Pty Ltd trading as Oz Cash Loans ABN 59 600 167 084

 - our insurers, insurance underwriters/providers in relation to our insurance policies;

-- entities who may purchase (or who may be interested in purchasing) any interest in the obligations you may owe us under the credit contract, and entities (either credit licensees (credit providers or credit assistance providers) or lead providers) to whom we may sell your personal information for a fee.
+(a). entities who may purchase (or who may be interested in purchasing) any interest in the obligations you may owe us under the credit contract, and entities (either credit licensees (credit providers or credit assistance providers) alternate service providers lead providers, or third parties) to whom we may sell your personal information for a fee.
 The credit licensees or lead providers may either provide a service to you themselves or on-sell your personal information to others on the same basis as your personal information is sold to them;

 - search agents and search system providers in relation to your residential information and other information in order to contact you, and